Paddy Russell: Later life and death

 By the 1980s, Russell was living in a cottage in Oxenhope, on the Yorkshire Moors near Keighley.
-She was working regularly for Yorkshire Television for whom she directed many episodes of Emmerdale, the quiz programme 3-2-1 in its early years and the local news programme, Calendar.
+She was working regularly for Yorkshire Television for whom she directed many episodes of Emmerdale Farm, the quiz programme 3-2-1 in its early years and the local news programme, Calendar.
 She was actively involved in charitable work in the area with particular emphasis on domestic cats.

 Russell moved to a care home, where she died in 2017, aged 89.